alanmicah/visiontest/README.md

 Also using [OpenCV](https://opencv.org/) to maintain the video feed and on screen drawings and text.

-Currently the video feed will display text on the screen to indicate when a drinking motion is detected, this is only using a fixed range of custom lower and upper coordiante boundaries.
+Currently the video feed will display text on the screen to indicate when a drinking motion is detected, this is only using a fixed range of custom lower and upper coordinate boundaries.

 ## Next Steps